Making the Washington State Nonprofit Conference More Accessible

 Captioning

-For online workshops, you may access captioning through the Zoom toolbar at the bottom of your screen.
+You may access captioning through the Zoom toolbar at the bottom of your screen.
 Click the 3 dots to see More options, then Captions to show or hide the automated captioning during each session.
 To see the full transcript, click “view full transcript.”

 Interpretation